codio-content/Javascript_Maze-Programs_and_agorithms/.guides/content/Constructing-your-own-program-dee4.md

 |||challenge
 On the left, you'll see a set of building blocks.
-Drag these blocks from the left hand toolbox into the area on the right and click them together in the right order.
+Drag any individual block from the left hand toolbox into the empty white area on the right.

-You can go back to the previous page to check the algorithm.

 Once you're done, press the button below to see you've got the instructions in the correct order.